Algebro-Geometric Solutions of the Generalized Virasoro Constraints: KdV and the string equation

-Recalling from \cite[Chapters 6 and 9]{Laine} the basic properties of the solutions of the Airy and Riccati equations, we know that in our situation the solutions of equation~(\ref{eq:Riccati}) are meromorphic; i. e. $\frac{w'(z)}{w(z)}\in \C((z))$.
-Thus, it makes sense to conjugate a given action by $w(z)$ (see \S\ref{subsec:conjugation}).
+Recalling from \cite[Chapters~6 and~9]{Laine} the basic properties of the solutions of the Airy and Riccati equations, we know that in our situation the solutions of equation~(\ref{eq:Riccati}) are meromorphic; i.e., $\frac{w'(z)}{w(z)}\in {\mathbb C}((z))$.
+Thus, it makes sense to conjugate a given action by $w(z)$ (see Section~\ref{subsec:conjugation}).

-Furthermore, if $w(z)$ and $h'(z)^{-\frac12}$ are linearly independent, then the fact that they are solutions of the Airy equation implies that the Schwarzian derivative of $w(z)\cdot h'(z)^{\frac12}$ coincide with that of $h(z)$, and they therefore differ by a M\"{o}bius transformation; that is: { }
+Furthermore, if $w(z)$ and $h'(z)^{-\frac12}$ are linearly independent, then the fact that they are solutions of the Airy equation implies that the Schwarzian derivative of $w(z) h'(z)^{\frac12}$ coincide with that of $h(z)$, and they therefore dif\/fer by a M\"{o}bius transformation; that is